formsort/oss/packages/custom-question-api/README.md

 getAnswerValue<string>()
 ```

-The type paramater parameter can be  either a number, string, boolean, object, or an array consisting of one of these types.
+The type parameter can be  either a number, string, boolean, object, or an array consisting of one of these types.
 The returned value will still be `undefined` if the answer has not been set.

 ```tsx
 getAllAnswerValues() => Promise<{ [key: string]: any }>